lightningnetwork/lnd/aezeed/README.md

 a value of 8, which acts as a 64-bit checksum.
 We’ll encrypt with our generated seed, and use an AD of (version || salt).
-* Finally, we’ll encode this 33-byte cipher text using the default world list of BIP 39 to produce 24 english words.
+* Finally, we’ll encode this 33-byte cipher text using the default word list of BIP 39 to produce 24 English words.

 ## Properties of the aezeed cipher seed

 The aezeed cipher seed scheme has a few cool properties, notably:

-* The mnemonic itself is a cipher text, meaning leaving it in plaintext is advisable if the user also set a passphrase.
-This is in contrast to BIP 39 where the mnemonic alone (without a passrphase) may be sufficient to steal funds.
+* The mnemonic itself is a cipher text, meaning leaving it in plaintext is advisable if the user also sets a passphrase.
+This is in contrast to BIP 39 where the mnemonic alone (without a passphrase) may be sufficient to steal funds.
 * A cipherseed can be modified to change the passphrase.
 This means that if the users wants a stronger passphrase, they can decipher